CloudSkills/intro-to-azure-blueprints/blogpost-AzBlueprint.md

 * Resource group for network resources
 * Resource group for VM
 * Contributor role for "Cloud Admins" group on the subscription
-* Virtual machine contributor role for "Helpdesk Team"
+* Virtual machine contributor role for "Helpdesk Team" on the Virtual Machine Resource Group
 * Ensure VM are backed up
 * Assign Usage tag to all resources
 * Make the environment reproducible for other subscriptions